brimbellelab/brimbellePass/README.md

 Make sure you have the dependancies installed, i.e. Qt and OpenSSL.

+Open the file `BrimbellePass.pro` with QtCreator

+or

-Open the file `BrimbellePass.pro` with QtCreator or build the software with the following commands:
+Build the software with the following commands:

 *TODO*

-To start, go to the configuration tab and point to `loginList.xml` and `pwdList.xml`, and restart the software.
+To start, go to the configuration tab and point to `loginList.xml` and `pwdList.xml` stored in `XML_samples`.
+Then, restart the software.

-Default password associated with these files is `GUEST`.
+The default password associated with these files is `GUEST`.

 ## Road map